Choose from 3 policies and cover up to $12,000 of vet bills with Real Pet Insurance.

 - A. No. However, remember that a pet insurance policy will never cover your vet bills in full, only 75% or 80% of them depending on which policy you choose.

-Real Pet Insurance offers three competitive policy options for anyone who wants the best for their dog or cat.
+Real Pet Insurance offers three competitive policy options for anyone who wants to protect their dog or cat.
 However, in order to ensure you end up with the right policy for your pet and your wallet, compare the features and limits of Real Pet Insurance policies with other offerings available in the Australian market.Back to top

 * The offers compared on this page are chosen from a range of products finder.com.au has access to track details from and is not representative of all the products available in the market.
 Products are displayed in no particular order or ranking.
 The use of terms 'Best' and 'Top' are not product ratings and are subject to our disclaimer.
 You should consider seeking independent financial advice and consider your personal financial circumstances when comparing products.